Living in Mannheim

 You must bring or buy:

-Once you have been admitted to the University of Mannheim, information on how to apply for a room will be provided by e-mail in May or November.
+Once you have been admitted to the University of Mannheim, information on how to apply for a room will be provided by e-mail in May (for the fall semester) or November (for the spring semester).
 Please make sure that you have carefully read all the information about student residence halls before applying for a room.

 You can only cancel a room under special circumstances and after obtaining approval from the International Office.